ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 Remember:  A JavaScript statement is a line of executable code.
 Only amounts to something if it affects the world.

 ##Variables

->How does a program keep an internal state?
-How does it remember things?
-We have seen how to produce new values from old values, but this does not change the old values, and the new value has to be immediately used or it will dissipate again.
-To catch and hold values, JavaScript provides a thing called a variable. -Eloquent JavaScript
+Earlier, we produced new values from old.
+But these new values had to be used immediately -- or they'd dissipate.

+How does a program remember things?
+To hold values, JavaScript provides variables.

 ```javascript
 let randomNumber = 5;